 For a few days, your gums will probably feel sore and irritated.
 Rinse with warm salt water 2-3 times per day to relieve pain and cleanse the area.
 Brush and floss regularly, but be gentle to avoid further irritation.
 Place a cold compress on the treated area to reduce any stiffness or swelling and take pain medication as direction.
 Please avoid hard or chewy foods for 2-3 days after treatment.
 Contact our dentists if you continue to experience pain after this period.

-Drs.
-Hever and Stout will provide you with a temporary restoration while your permanent veneer is created, and we advise you to be gentle when cleaning your teeth or eating.
+Dr. Hever will provide you with a temporary restoration while your permanent veneer is created, and we advise you to be gentle when cleaning your teeth or eating.
 Do not pull up on the tooth while flossing, or else the restoration may come loose.

 You may experience some irritation and sensitivity; this is normal and should subside when the soft tissue heals.
 To reduce discomfort, rinse with warm saltwater and take Advil or Tylenol.